 Collapsed Jet Airways' ex-partners, rivals scramble to fill India capacity void

-[SEOUL] Former partners and rivals of Jet Airways are launching replacement routes, and looking for new codeshare partners as they scramble to fill a lucrative gap left by the collapse of the India's once-largest international airline.
+FORMER partners and rivals of Jet Airways Ltd are launching replacement routes and looking for new codeshare partners as they scramble to fill a lucrative gap left by the collapse of India's once-largest international airline.

 Jet, which halted operations on April 17 after running out of cash, had a market share of around 12 per cent on international flights to and from India in 2018, according to government statistics, outstripping even national carrier Air India.